RuckusWirelessIL/pentaho-kafka-producer/README.md

 ### Apache Kafka Compatibility ###

-The producer depends on Apache Kafka 0.8.1.1, which means that the broker must be of 0.8.x version or later.
+By default the producer depends on Apache Kafka 0.8.1.1, which means that the broker must be of 0.8.x version or later.

+If you want to build the plugin for a different Kafka version you have to modify the kafka.version and kafka.scala.version in the properties section of the pom.xml.

 ### Installation ###